xrstf/rudi/README.md

    // this returns an evaluated value, which is the result of the last expression that was evaluated,
    // plus a new context, which contains for example newly set runtime variables; in many cases the
-   // new context is not that important and you'd focus on the evaluated value. newCtx, evaluated, err := otto.RunProgram(ctx, program) if err != nil {
+   // new context is not that important and you'd focus on the evaluated value. newCtx, evaluated, err := rudi.RunProgram(ctx, program) if err != nil {
       log.Fatalf("Failed to evaluate script: %v", err) }